sparkflows/sparkflows-docs/docs/user-guide/chatbot/chat-assistant-features.rst

      :alt: create-new-chat-session
      :width: 65%

 * Now, you can quickly create a chatbot assistant depending on your data type (unstructured or structured).
-Select the appropriate configuration details in the required fields as follows:
+Select the appropriate configuration details in the required fields as follows and click on **Create** button.

   .. figure:: ../../_assets/user-guide/machine-learning/generative-ai/chatbot/create-chat-assistant.png
      :alt: create-new-chat-session